mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 >>> structure.add_atom(0.25, 0.25, 0.25, "C")

-The first line above imports the :class:`Structure` class from the :py:mod:`crystal <lada.crystal>` module.
-This class is the basic type which describes crystal structures in LaDa.
+The first line above imports the :class:`Structure` class from the :py:mod:`crystal <pylada.crystal>` module.
+This class is the basic type which describes crystal structures in Pylada.
 The second and subsequent lines creates diamond.
 The unit-cell is initialized within the first parenthesis.
 It must be given as a *matrix*: the cell-vectors are columns (not rows as in many other physics code).
 The reason behind choice will soon be apparent when we start playing the